omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 This paper outlines the core mechanism of how AMM on LN works.
 We assume readers are familiar with both LN and AMM, so that we will omit introduction to basic concepts.
 For Bitcoin lightning network, we refer to lnd, and for smart asset lightning network, we refer to Omnibolt.

-## liquidity pool: from sparse to continuous space
+## liquidity pool: from discrete to continuous space

 LN already has funded channels to support multi-hop HTLC payment.
 Channels funded by a certain token form a logical network, where Alice is able to pay Bob even if they don't have a direct channel.
 Nodes on the payment path offer liquidity and receive a portion of fee if the payment is success.